Arnab-Developer/ApiHealthCheck/README.md

 ## Solution structure

-* Lib: core functionality to check api health.
+* Core functionality to check api health in class lib.
-* Console app: check api health with the lib.
+* Console app to check api health using the core functionality in the class lib.
-* Test: unit test.
+* Unit test.

 ## Tech stack